fvarrui/JavaPackager/README.md

 cd JavaPackager
 ```

-2. Compile and package the project:
+2. Compile, package and install the plugin in your local repositoriy:

 ```bash
 mvn install
 ```

-It installs  JavaPackager Maven plugin in your local repository.

 ### How to use the plugin

-Add the following `plugin` to your `pom.xml`.
+Add the following `plugin` tag to your `pom.xml`.

 ```xml
 <plugin>